 - Afternoon Games 1 to 3 pm - Mexican Train 1st & 3rd Friday; Bridge 2nd & 4th Monday; Bunco 1st & 3rd Tuesday; Dominoes 1st & 3rd Wednesday; Hand & Foot 2nd & 4th Thursday.
 FREE!

-Wine & Dine - Join us Friday, March 28.
-There will be a “Spring Picnic” theme for this month’s wine and dine.
-Last names beginning with E-I should bring a dessert to share.
+Wine & Dine - Join us Friday, August 29 for a potluck!
+Theme is Wild Card - anything goes!
+Last names beginning with S-W should bring a dessert to share.
 All others bring a main dish or side dish.
-We provide plates, bowls, flatware, napkins, disposable wine and water glasses, ice water, wine buckets filled with ice, tablecloths, and power surge protectors for crock pots.
+We provide plates, bowls, flatware, napkins, disposable wine and water glasses, ice water, tablecloths and power surge protectors for crock pots.
 There will be a table lottery at 6 pm to determine which table will be served first.
 Please refrain from eating until after your table is called.
 Please RSVP!

 - Monthly Casino Bus Trip - 2nd Monday of each month.
 Bus departs at 9 am from Community Center.
 Ages 21+.
 REGISTER! $5 cash deposit to hold your spot.

 To all individuals living down-stream of the Magma Flood Retarding Structure (Magma Dam):

 As you are aware the Magma Flood Control District (“District”) has been working for several years to 1) engineer/design the needed repairs to the Magma Dam (an unsafe structure according to Dam Safety Regulators) and 2) secure the funding needed to repair the Magma Dam.